NewScientistMake/NewScientistUberShoes/README.md

 This project is made with Arduino Uno.
 I also added a 1Sheeld – which sits on top of the Arduino and allows you to use functions from your smartphone in your sketch over bluetooth.
 And of course, I also used Uber’s API.

-##Parts list
+## Parts list
 ------

--Shoes. (obviously)
+- Shoes. (obviously)
--Arduino
--1Sheeld
+- Arduino
+- 1Sheeld
--large latching button
+- large latching button
--battery (I used a standard 9v in a battery case with an on-off switch) -LEDs
+- battery (I used a standard 9v in a battery case with an on-off switch)
--wires
+- LEDs
+- wires
--smartphone with GPS and 1Sheeld app
+- smartphone with GPS and 1Sheeld app

-##Basics
+## Basics
 ------

 I aimed for a pair of shoes with a bit of a platform and a heel – this gave me room to put the Arduino in the hollowed out toe section of one shoe and hide the battery box in the heel.
 The latching switch is also set into the heel, and the LEDs are attached to the front of the shoe so they’re easily visible when you look down.